 So, believing in your goals and writing them down are the first two steps.
 Next, you want to make sure that your goals are developed using a SMART formula.
 This format ensures that your goals are not just “written” but what you write is likely to actually come into existence for you.

 Here’s the formula for SMART goals:

 S – Be Specific.
 Spell out the details of what you want to accomplish.

 M – Measurable.
-Develop a system to track your progress (and make corrections or adjustments) as you work on your goal.
+Develop a system to track your progress – and a way to make corrections or adjustments – as you work on your goal.